Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Cross Section Results

-the relative behavior of the form factors for different ionization states is strongly influenced by the corresponding radial electron densities around the nucleus.
-When these densities cross, the form factors naturally exhibit similar non-monotonic behavior.
+where $\boldsymbol{r}$ is in units of the reduced Compton wavelength and $n_s$ is rescaled accordingly so as to preserve its normalization, the relative behavior of the form factors for different ionization states is strongly influenced by the corresponding radial electron densities around the nucleus.
+When these densities cross, the form factors can exhibit similar non-monotonic behavior.

 For each ionization state of gold shown in Fig.~\ref{fig:AFF_zoomed_crossing}, the corresponding radial bound-electron density is displayed in the top inset of Fig.~\ref{fig:DFT_Z79}.
 Because the crossings between the density profiles are not clearly visible, the largest intersection radius between each reference profile and higher ionized states has been determined.
 The resulting characteristic intersection radii are presented in the bottom panel of Fig.~\ref{fig:DFT_Z79}.